hvaandres/palm_api_demo/README.md

 # palm_api_demo

-- The Sentiment Analyzer is an exciting demo project showcasing the power and capabilities of the PALM API by Google.
+- The palm_api_demo is an exciting demo project showcasing the power and capabilities of the PALM API by Google.
 This project aims to provide a user-friendly model that uses text-bison-001 & chat-bison-001.
 - We train a basic model to chat with us and understand what we are asking to ensure the response is the one that we need.